gitter-badger/ngcloud/CONTRIBUTING.rst

 Follows PEP8_.

-NGCloud use use flake8_ as syntax and style checker.
+NGCloud use flake8_ as syntax and style checker.

 Version Control